graphitemaster/glsl-parser/EXAMPLE_ERRORS.md

 # Error samples

-Here are some example diagnostics to show how supeiror glsl-parse is compared to that of driver-specific diagnostics.
+Here are some example diagnostics to show how superior glsl-parse is compared to that of driver-specific diagnostics.

     $ echo "layout(error)" | ./glsl-parser -